 4. DON’T AVOID CONFLICT – ENCOURAGE COMMUNICATION AND CONFLICT RESOLUTION SKILLS

 The family council is one mechanism for handling conflict, at least on a strategic level.
 Conflict is inevitable on an operational level as well.
 We all want happy family dinners — so we’ll ignore a lot to keep them pleasant.
 Yet we recognize that ignoring issues won’t make them go away either.

 You’re more likely to address conflicts in a productive way when there’s a process for resolving them at work.
 Processes are especially needed when there’s conflict between family and non-family employees.
 Non-family employees are understandably hesitant to express their frustration or concerns.

-Say for example one of them shares the same role as a family employee, but is stuck doing all the grunt work because the family employee dumps it all on them — how likely is it that your non-family employee will “tattle” on the family member?
+Say for example one of them shares the same role as a family employee.
+However, they’re stuck doing all the grunt work because the family employee dumps it all on them.
+How likely is it that your non-family employee will “tattle” on the family member?

 Here are a few suggestions to help you manage those issues and make reporting them feel safe for everyone:

 - Establish a committee made up of family and non-family members to review issues raised

 - Have a clearly outlined process for raising and resolving issues

 - Everyone in the company follows the process, without exception — especially the committee

 - The committee is transparent in its decision-making process.
 The discussion is open to all (unless it’s a confidential matter, etc.)